National Research Summit on Care, Services, and Supports for Persons with Dementia and Their Caregivers

 Office of the Assistant Secretary for Planning and Evaluation, U. S. Department of Health and Human Services (HHS)

-The National Institutes of Health (NIH) and other entities use large research Summits to engage with the research community and stakeholders to generate research recommendations relevant to cognitive aging and Alzheimer’s disease and Alzheimer’s disease-related dementias (AD/ADRD).
+The National Institutes of Health (NIH) and other entities use large research Summits to engage with the research community and stakeholders to solicit perspectives on research gaps and opportunities relevant to cognitive aging and Alzheimer’s disease and Alzheimer’s disease-related dementias (AD/ADRD).
 The Advisory Council on Alzheimer’s Research, Care, and Services for the National Alzheimer’s Project Act (NAPA) has set research implementation milestones for progress on many fronts, including research on effective disease-altering treatments, epidemiology, dementia care, and prevention.
 Summits have been organized to elicit input from wider communities of researchers, funders, and others working on AD/ADRD, now on a 3-year cycle for AD, ADRD, and dementia care, caregiving, and services.

-NIA sought a broad range of input during the planning process for the 2020 Summit and to inform research recommendations.
+NIA sought a broad range of input during the planning process for the 2020 Summit and to inform research directions.
 Efforts included:

 - Publishing a Request for Information in the NIH Guide.